Over-the-horizon radar: Ground wave systems

-A second type of OTH radar uses much lower frequencies, in the longwave bands.
+A second type of OTH radar, known as OTH-SW (surface wave), uses much lower frequencies, in the longwave bands.
 Radio waves at these frequencies can diffract around obstacles and follow the curving contour of the earth, traveling beyond the horizon.
 Echos reflected off the target return to the transmitter location by the same path.
 These ground waves have the longest range over the sea.
 Like the ionospheric high-frequency systems, the received signal from these ground wave systems is very low, and demands extremely sensitive electronics.
 Because these signals travel close to the surface, and lower frequencies produce lower resolutions, low-frequency systems are generally used for tracking ships, rather than aircraft.
 However, the use of bistatic techniques and computer processing can produce higher resolutions, and has been used beginning in the 1990s.

+Limitations

+Radar clutter can degrade the ability of OTH to detect targets.
+Such clutter can be caused by atmospheric phenomena such as disturbances in the ionosphere caused by geomagnetic storms or other space weather events.
+This phenomenon is especially apparent near the geomagnetic poles, where the action of the solar wind on the earth’s magnetosphere produces convection patterns in the ionospheric plasma.